steveyeong612/Mi-Cha/README.md

 ## *Hojicha Latte*
 ### Mi-Cha Hohoho — *RM 9.90*
 Rich, toasty, caramel and chocolate notes.
-Our hojicha is fire-roasted to perfection, deliverying deep notes of caramelized oak, dark cocoa and a signature smokey-sweet finish.
+Our hojicha is fire-roasted to perfection, delivering deep notes of caramelized oak, dark cocoa and a signature smokey-sweet finish.

 ---